ShubhamMahajan880/git-github.com-ShubhamMahajan880-DSA-Learning-Series/README.md

 ## 🎯 Purpose of This Repo
 To track my complete DSA learning journey, revise concepts, and keep all my fundamentals in one place.
-This repository also serves as a reference for anyone preparing for placements, interviews, and competitive programming.
+This repository also serves as a reference for anyone preparing for **placements, interviews, and competitive programming**.

 ---